Noise Levels in Mount Vernon-Hollywood-Montclair, Lexington, KY | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,578 Mount Vernon-Hollywood-Montclair residents, or 36.9%, live above that level.
 By land area, 34.1% of Mount Vernon-Hollywood-Montclair is above 55 dBA.

 Average noise levels for Mount Vernon-Hollywood-Montclair residents, grouped by direction from the center of Mount Vernon-Hollywood-Montclair.
-Eastern Mount Vernon-Hollywood-Montclair carries the highest population-weighted average; Southern Mount Vernon-Hollywood-Montclair carries the lowest.
-Just 18% of residents in Southern Mount Vernon-Hollywood-Montclair live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern Mount Vernon-Hollywood-Montclair.
+The highest population-weighted average is in northern Mount Vernon-Hollywood-Montclair; the lowest is in southern Mount Vernon-Hollywood-Montclair, where just 26% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Mount Vernon-Hollywood-Montclair